RansomDC/MarsRover/README.md

 # MarsRovers

 This project was built using a .NET core console application.
-It createa Mars Rover "vehicle" that can be given a grid, a location on that grid, and a set of instructions to execute.
+It creates Mars Rover "vehicle" that can be given a grid, a location on that grid, and a set of instructions to execute.

 ### Assumptions for this project:
 1. The area the rover is investigating is a rectangular plateau.